ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPointCovarianceGrazing.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing.reference_point`
+              - Specify a reference point which will serve as the starting location for the line along which the grazing point will be computed.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing.direction_vector`
+              - Specify a direction vector to be used in conjunction with the displacement vector from the selected target object to the reference point to define a plane in which the line will lie.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing.target_name`
+              - Specify a target object about which the covariance ellipsoid is centered.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing.distance`
+              - The point of closest approach to the covariance ellipsoid surface occurs at the specified distance.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing.probability`
+              - Specify a probability that the true position is inside the ellipsoid boundary.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing.scale`
+              - Specify a scale factor which is applied to the one sigma ellipsoid.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing.use_probability`
+              - A flag controlling whether to use probability or scale factor.

 Import detail